Force over Distance: Chapter 14

 Rush didn't say anything.

-“Believe it or not," Young said, trying again, “I didn’t set out to pick a fight with you.
-You don’t want to do these meetings?
+“Believe it or not,” Young said, trying again, “I didn’t set out to pick a fight with you.
+You don’t wanna do these meetings?
 Fine.
-Done.
 They’re off the table.
 You tell me where you need to be, and that’s where we’ll go.”

 Rush's shoulders relaxed.
 He lifted his head, his eyes still shielded by his hands.

-Young gave him a thirty count and then, very carefully, he shifted his position on the gurney.
+Young gave him a thirty count, then shifted his position on the gurney.
 Deliberately, he put his hand down between Rush’s shoulder blades.
 He projected a wordless wave of uncertainty, asking for permission.

-He got back a wordless assent, and Rush relaxed incrementally.
-Underneath his palm, he could feel the scientist's heart, pounding fiercely through his thin frame.
-Slowly, Young dropped every latent barrier and allowed his thoughts to come into careful apposition with Rush’s mind.
+He got back a wordless assent.
+Beneath his palm, he felt the scientist's heart, pounding fiercely through his thin frame.
+Slowly, Young dropped every latent barrier he could find and allowed his thoughts to come into careful apposition with Rush’s mind.

 His headache drained away.

-//Sorry.// The scientist’s thoughts coalesced to form the word, then dissolved back to unreadability.
+//Sorry.// The scientist’s thoughts coalesced to form the word, then dissolved to unreadability.

-//You're having a bad week.// Young pressed his thumb into the tense muscles along the edge of Rush’s shoulder blade.
+//You're having a bad week.// Young pressed his thumb into the muscle at the edge of Rush’s shoulder blade.

 //I'm having a bad decade.//

-//Yeah, I'm getting that.// The words had a rueful edge that Young hadn’t meant to give them.
-He dragged his thumb along a band of tense muscle, repeating the small motion, trying to encourage it to relax.
+//Yeah, I'm getting that.// The words had a rueful edge Young hadn’t meant to give them.
+He dragged his thumb along a band of tension in the scientist’s shoulder, repeating the small motion, trying to encourage it to relax.

-Eventually, Rush raised his head and reached out to pick up his water.
+Eventually, Rush raised his head and picked up his water.
 Young pulled his hand back.

 //Don't worry about it,// Young replied.